 - a) That they should integrate into their surroundings by reinforcing existing connections and creating new ones; whilst also respecting existing buildings and land uses along the boundaries of the development site.
-Developers must demonstrate how they have had regard to movement (vehicular, pedestrian, and cycle). - b) That they are integrated with good access to public transport to help reduce car dependency and support public transport use. - c) Development proposals should seek to create a place with a locally inspired or otherwise distinctive character.
+Developers must demonstrate how they have had regard to movement (vehicular, pedestrian, and cycle). - b) That they are integrated with good access to public transport and pedestrian and cycle routes to help reduce car dependency and support public transport use. - c) Development proposals should seek to create a place with a locally inspired or otherwise distinctive character.

-- d) That they take advantage of and integrate with existing topography, landscape features (including water courses), wildlife habitats, existing buildings and site orientation. - e) Buildings should be designed and positioned, with landscaping, to define and enhance streets and spaces. - f) Development proposals should be designed to make it easy for people to find their way around and to recognise distinctive places. - g) Streets should be designed in a way that encourage low vehicle speeds and allow the streets to function as social spaces. - h) Resident and visitor parking should be sufficient and well integrated so that it does not dominate the street.
+- d) That they take advantage of and integrate with existing topography, landscape features (including water courses), wildlife habitats, existing buildings and site orientation. - e) Buildings should be designed and positioned, with landscaping, to define and enhance streets and spaces. - f) Development proposals should be designed to make it easy for people to find their way around and to recognise distinctive places. - g) Streets should be designed in a way that encourage low vehicle speeds and allow the streets to function as social spaces. - h) Resident and visitor parking should be sufficient and well-integrated so that it does not dominate the street.
 Car parking must meet minimum standards, as set out by North Yorkshire County Council.
-In addition, frontages must not be entirely dedicated to car parking, but should provide for appropriate and significant public and private open space and landscaping, reflective of local character. - Public and private spaces should be clearly defined and designed to be attractive, well managed and safe.
-There should be suitable private outdoor amenity space for new dwellings. - j) There should be adequate external storage space for bins and recycling facilities as well as for cycles. - k) Affordable homes should be designed to be well integrated with existing and other new housing development.
+In addition, frontages must not be entirely dedicated to car parking, but should provide for appropriate and significant public and private open space and landscaping, reflective of local character. - i) Public and private spaces should be clearly defined and designed to be attractive, well managed and safe.
+There should be suitable private outdoor amenity space for new dwellings. - j) There should be adequate external storage space for bins and recycling facilities as well as for cycles. - k) Affordable homes should be designed to be well integrated with existing and other new housing development. - Reduce energy usage where applicable through the adoption of sustainable design principles.
+Developments to implement environmentally friendly features where possible.